-In a market where customer data is the most valuable asset, ensuring that its security is maximised and KYC strategies are most impactful is often a challenge for sports betting companies.
-As the sports betting market grows and matures exponentially, the topic of KYC remains prevalent as operators seek to maximise security and engagement.
+In a market where customer data is the most valuable asset, it is often a major challenge for sports betting companies to ensure that it is handled professionally.
+As the sports betting market grows and matures exponentially, the topic of KYC remains relevant for operators trying to use the right strategies to maximize security and engagement.

 KYC is an abbreviation which stands for “Know Your Customer.”
 Sometimes, it also stands for “Know Your Client.”

-Traditionally, KYC policies were put in place by banks and other financial institutions.
-Their purpose largely revolved around the prevention of money laundering and similar schemes.
-Many other types of companies also need to be wary about the potential for customers to abuse their services with criminal intent.
-This is particularly true on the internet.
-For that reason, it is now commonplace for online businesses in a variety of sectors to put KYC policies in place – including sports betting companies.
+Traditionally, KYC guidelines have been adopted by banks and other financial institutions.
+These were mainly used to prevent money laundering and fraud.
+Many other types of businesses also need to exercise caution when it comes to potential misuse of their services by customers with criminal intent – this is especially true on the Internet.
+Because of this, it has become common for online businesses in a wide variety of industries to adopt KYC policies – including the betting industry.

 The KYC process

-The first step in the KYC is usually the registration of a customer on the sports betting platform.
-The customer will fill out a registration form which includes a few personal details such as his name, age and address.
-Further steps can then be, for example, the verification of the email address before the customer can make a first deposit and start placing bets.
-Before performing the first withdrawal, the full KYC process usually needs to be completed, including the provision and subsequent verification of customer documents.
-These documents are used to verify the customer’s identity.
+The first step in a betting company’s KYC process is usually the registration of a customer on the sports betting platform.
+The customer fills out a registration form that contains some personal information such as name, age and address.
+Another step can then be, for example, the verification of the email address before the customer can make an initial deposit and place bets.
+Before the first payout, the entire KCY process must usually be completed, including the provision and subsequent verification of documents that confirm the customer’s identity.

-Which data and documents are recorded by the customers depends primarily on the legal requirements of the respective country, but can also vary from provider to provider.
-Basically, the more data customers have to provide initially (especially when registering), the greater the barrier to using the platform.
-However, additional information that goes beyond the legal minimum can be particularly beneficial for targeted marketing.
+Which data and documents are recorded by the customer primarily depends on the legal requirements of the respective market, but can also vary from provider to provider.
+Basically, the more data customers have to provide initially (especially during the initial registration), the greater the platform’s usage barrier.
+However, additional information that goes beyond the legal minimum can be particularly useful for targeted marketing.

 Challenges for sports betting providers